 It was July 26, 2014, a few minutes before 6pm.
 The Pro Kabaddi League (PKL) was scheduled to hold its first-ever match.
 Thousands of people, unable to enter the premises, stood outside the NSCI gates.
 But the gates were firmly shut.

 Television executives saw empty stands and went in hunt of the kabaddi officials, the league's promoters.
 Tempers were short and blood pressures were rising.
 The great Indian sporting gamble was going to be played to an audience of close to a handful.
 There were, it was evident, plenty faithful at the gates.
-At least 1000 members of Mumbai's kabaddi clubs had traveled from the heart of the city in buses.
+At least 1,000 members of Mumbai's kabaddi clubs had travelled from the heart of the city in buses.
 Short of tearing down the gates and smashing the locks, there didn't look like any other way of getting in.

 Fortunately, a few phone calls later, the stadium drama turned out to be a miscommunication that was quickly resolved.
 The guards unlocked the gates and U Mumba took on Jaipur Pink Panthers as planned to the roar of a crowd.
 The Pro Kabaddi League had begun.